A Comprehensive Overview of Color Pickers and Color Converters: HEX, RGB, HSL and CMYK Codes Explained

 RGB Color Model

-In the RGB color model, colors are created by combining these three colors in varying intensities, ranging from 0 to 255.
-This model is primarily used for digital screens.
+In this model, colours are formed by combining these three colours at different intensities ranging from 0-255.
+This model is mostly used in digital screens.

 Advantages of RGB: